HaoWang95/selftaught-note/Spring/spring-security.md

 }
 ```

-Next, we implements the UserDetailsService that loads the user information by username.
+Next, we implement the UserDetailsService that loads the user information by username.
 ```Java
 @Service
 public class UserDetailsServiceImpl implements UserDetailsService {